SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 ### Matcher composition : using trait objects

 We now have matcher as a citizen in the code.
-I think it is worth building a concept that allows us to combine various matchers using operators like:
+I think it is worth building a concept that allows composition of various matchers using operators like:
 **and**, **or**.

 We can introduce an abstraction `Matchers` that contains a collection of objects which implement `Matcher<T>` trait.